FordMontego/MySpreadsheets/README.md

 Over they years I have created loads of spreadsheets to perform tasks.
 The idea for this is that I can control these templates (with sample Data) through GIT.

+Callout Checker.xlsx	Track callout and holiday bookings and compare to payslips

 Checklist.xls		Create checklists for approprite code progression

 Log.xls			Track work performed. add a line with time and fill in details.